LaunchCodeEducation/liftoff/src/modules/intro/setup.rst

 README Demo <https://github.com/speudusa/liftoff-project-assignments>`__
 of the ``speudusa/liftoff-assignments`` repo.

-.. admonition:: note
+.. admonition:: Note

    link updated to Courtney's demo repo idea.

-   Will need to fix it
+   Will need restore to original link, or make changes to liftoff repo then restore correct link.

 Trello
 ------

-Create a free `Trello <https://trello.com/>`_ account for your team.
+One team member will need to create a free `Trello <https://trello.com/>`_ account for your team.
-Trello is a project management tool.
-You will use it to document and organize tasks while working together on your project.

-One team member should create an account and a project board.
+This same team member should create a project board and then invite teammates to the board.
-Once the board is complete, share the link with your team members and make sure everyone can join.
-Once all your team has joined your trello, start adding user stories and tasks.
+Once all your team has joined your Trello board, you can start adding user stories and assigning or delegating tasks.

-A single board typically contains all of the information and tasks for a specific project.
 On your new board, create 3 lists.
 From left to right, name these:

 - Next
 - In Progress
 - Done

+Trello is a project management tool.
+You will use it to assign/delegate tasks, document progress, and organize tasks while working together on your project.
+A single board typically contains all of the information and tasks for a specific project.

 Git Refresher
 -------------